Ryzen 3 5300G vs Ryzen 5 4680U

 So, is Ryzen 3 5300G better than Ryzen 5 4680U?

 Yes.
-Ryzen 3 5300G is the better overall CPU here.
-You are getting a 18.3% average FPS lead across 50 shared CPU game tests in our data and 0.7% better PassMark, which makes it the stronger all-around choice.
+Ryzen 3 5300G is the better all-around CPU here.
+It gives you a 18.3% average FPS lead across 50 shared CPU game tests in our data and 0.7% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 3 5300G is the better pick here.
+If gaming is the priority, Ryzen 3 5300G is the better pick.
 According to our tests, it delivers 18.3% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 3 5300G is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 3 5300G is the stronger fit.
 You are getting 0.7% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 3 5300G is the smarter buy today.
-Ryzen 3 5300G is at an unclear MSRP at $130 MSRP versus unclear MSRP, and it gives you a 18.3% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (100.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 3 5300G is the better buy right now.
+Ryzen 3 5300G comes in at an unclear MSRP at $130 MSRP versus unclear MSRP, and it still gives you a 18.3% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (100.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?